atomicptr/opentp/README.md

 ### 3rd party code

 OpenTP is using CImg an awesome image processing library intern.
 So that means you don't have to install it.
-I'm not involved in CImg so it's licenced under other terms than OpenTP so please read the licence agreements here: [Look in the licences directory](#need-to-change)
+I'm not involved in CImg so it's licenced under other terms than OpenTP so please read the licence agreements [here](https://github.com/Kasoki/opentp/tree/master/licences)

+The [unistd.h](https://github.com/Kasoki/opentp/blob/master/misc/unistd.h) file is a modified version of this [StackOverflow answer](http://stackoverflow.com/a/826027).
+Author is [AShelly](http://stackoverflow.com/users/10396/ashelly).